T3mm1epurple/TemmiesInstanceAnimator/README.md

 2. Download the latest `.rbxmx` file.
 3. Drag and drop the file into your Roblox Studio **Plugins Folder**.

-### Method 2: Build from Source (Rojo)
-1. Clone this repository.
-2. Build using Rojo: `rojo build -o plugin.rbxmx`.
-3. Move the output file to your plugins folder.

 ---

 ## 💻 API & Usage